New categories for the 2019 competition! Registration is now open!

 If you don’t want to wait until December of NEXT YEAR for another chance to see if you are a winner and what that can do for your business and your industry reputation, then go for it now.

 Commit to making time for this opportunity as it could change your life as a resume writer.

 Each year, the TORI Awards Director, in tandem with the CDI Board of Advisors, selects the most applicable categories which best reflect current market trends.
 CDI members are welcome to contribute one (1) entry to each category.

 The TORI Awards Director will ensure all submissions appear anonymous to the panel of judges so that fair and equitable judging can take place.

 The first tier of judges are all certified resume writers, members of CDI’s resume certification committee, and many former TORI winners.
 They are responsible for selecting five nominees in each category.
 A second similar panel of highly-qualified and certified resume writers will then select the first, second, and third place winners in each category, leading to 40 nominees, and 24 total winners.

-These are the ONLY categories available for entry this year.
+These are the ONLY categories available for entry in 2019.

-- Best New Graduate Resume – Keep this to your new grads!
+Best New Graduate Resume – Keep this to your new grads!
 It can include any discipline or industry as long as the focus is on leveraging a recent degree or diploma for a candidate who is just launching their career.
 NOTE: This is not for a mature professional with a 20-year background making a transition.
 The average candidate has been in the world of work with part-time, full-time, internships, etc., for no more than 8 years.

 The Master List of TORI Categories